ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 Before installing any client, please ensure your computer has enough resources to run it.
 Minimum and recommended requirements can be found below.

 The hardware bottleneck is mostly a disk space.
 Syncing the Ethereum blockchain is very input/output intensive and requires a lot of space.
 It is best to have a solid-state drive (SSD) with hundreds of GBs of free space to spare even after the synchronization.
-To run an Ethereum client on an HDD, you will need at least 8GB of RAM to use as a cache.

 Size of the database and speed of the initial synchronization depends on chosen client, its configuration and [sync strategy](/developers/docs/nodes-and-clients/#sync-modes).